JoBCB/NieuwBallet/instructions.md

 ## — Prepare browser chrome —

-> go to chrome settings > privacy and security or to the url chrome://settings/privacy :
+* Go to chrome settings > privacy and security or to the url chrome://settings/privacy :

     > Site Settings > Pop-ups and redirects > Select "Allowed" and add the corresponding URL for eg.: "file:///Users/joanachicau/Documents/Project/CodeKlavier/NieuwBallet.html" to Allow;

     > Appearance > "Remove Show warning before quitting with ⌘Q"

-> check if iframe allow plug-in is installed;
+* Check if iframe allow plug-in is installed;

 ## — Perform —

-> open "NieuwBallet.html" on chrome:
+* Open "NieuwBallet.html" on chrome:

-> on the top menu bar go to: View > Developer > Developer Tools or open web console: Command+Shift+C or Command+Option+C (mac)	Control+Shift+C (windows/linux)
+* On the top menu bar go to: View > Developer > Developer Tools or open web console: Command+Shift+C or Command+Option+C (mac)	Control+Shift+C (windows/linux)

-> keep the console in a sepparate window —> right side of the screen;
+* keep the console in a sepparate window —> right side of the screen;

 > __call function Adagio ()__
   > _sound_ smooth intro to the piece;

-> select the NieuwBallet.html window and start by searching the first query, for eg.: "rite" or "spring"
+* Select the NieuwBallet.html window and start by searching the first query, for eg.: "rite" or "spring"

 > __Adagio ()__ again to stop animation;

-> tab through the search results: until select "News"
+* Tab through the search results: until select "News"

 > __à_Terre ()__ —> it will scroll down